Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 One of the easiest signs to recognize is frequent drinking and, as a result, frequent urination.

-As the disease progresses, toxins accumulate in the blood (azotemia), i.e. there are increased concentrations of urea, creatinine or other nitrogen-containing substances in the blood, which in turn leads to poisoning of the entire organism and a variety of symptoms.
+As the disease progresses, toxins accumulate in the blood (azotemia), d.h.There are increased concentrations of urea, creatinine or other nitrogen-containing substances in the blood, which in turn leads to poisoning of the entire organism and a variety of symptoms.

 Only in the advanced stages of the disease do further symptoms appear